 This is perhaps the most popular symphony by Mozart.
 Musicians know it for the sheer class of it.
 Kids know it because it plays in Tom&Jerry.
 This is one of the only two symphonies he wrote in a minor key.

 The depth and heaviness of the symphony are evident and the darkness in the melody is what steals the show.
 This is the perfect symphony with the perfect structure.

 This symphony, also known by the name Haffner is in the major key of D. In stark contrast to symphony #40, this symphony has a lighter mood and general happiness to it.

 The choice of key makes all the difference.
 This symphony starts with pure energy and power and descends into a calmer mood.
 Work of a genius.

 This symphony has the soul of Opera.
 A story narrated through instruments.
 A breath of cold air.
 This symphony is actually set in 4 movements, and all these movements have the same underlying theme.
 That of winning and calm.

 Every generation and every field has one, western classical has been blessed to have two prodigies, Mozart and Beethoven.
-It’s hard to think of a world which has no Mozart in it, because that means it has no music in it.
+It’s hard to think of a world that has no Mozart in it because that means it has no music in it.